aws-quickstart/quickstart-spinnaker/README.md

 ![Alt text](images/spinnaker_architecture.png?raw=true "CloudFormation Template")

-##Instruction - Using CloudFormation to Launch Spinnaker
+## Instruction - Using CloudFormation to Launch Spinnaker

 Instructions to run Spinnaker using this Cloudformation:

 1. Create an EC2 Key Pair for connecting to your instances.
    1. Goto Console > EC2 > Key Pairs.
-  2. Click Create Key Pair.
+   1. Click Create Key Pair.
-  3. Name the key pair my-aws-account-keypair
+   1. Name the key pair my-aws-account-keypair
-  4. AWS will download file my-aws-account-keypair.pem to your computer. chmod 400 the file.
+   1. AWS will download file my-aws-account-keypair.pem to your computer. `$ chmod 400` the file.

-2. Run SSH and port forwarding Spinnaker web application and API to localhost
+1. Run SSH and port forwarding Spinnaker web application and API to localhost
 	- ssh -L 9000:localhost:9000 -L 8084:localhost:8084 -L 8087:localhost:8087 ubuntu@ec2-198-51-100-1.compute-1.amazonaws.com

-3. Point your browser to http://localhost:9000 to start using Spinnaker
+1. Point your browser to http://localhost:9000 to start using Spinnaker